 It’s the most common foot issue.
-Doctors have been improving methods of removing them for centuries.
-Bunions are common and the National Center for Biotechnology Information (NCBI) estimates between 23%-35% in people have them.
+Doctors have been surgically removing them for centuries.
+Bunions are common and the National Center for Biotechnology Information (NCBI) estimates between 23%-35% of people have them.

-A bunion is painful.
-Usually, symptoms occur on the edge of the foot, the sole, the big toe and small toe.
-This has been affecting humans for centuries and doctors have been trying to find a “cure”.
+A bunion can be painful.
+Usually, symptoms occur on the sides of the foot, the sole, the big toe and small toe.
+They have been affecting people for centuries.
 In 1981, Dr. Basil Helal counted over 150 different procedures to treat bunions.

 In the past, people had two options: surgery or non-invasive treatments like wraps and splints.
-That’s until minimally invasive surgery (MIS).
+That’s until minimally invasive surgery (MIS) came along.

 What is Minimally Invasive Foot Surgery?